 Making Art and Making Love in Texas

 Betsy and Carl Crum have been making art together since the mid 90s.
-Both attracted to beauty and form, they joined forces and began selling their wares while still in college in the great mid-90s.
+They joined forces and began selling their wares while still in college in the great mid-90s.

 Betsy hails from a teeming metropolis in East Texas known as Houston County.
 With access to her mother's darkroom, Betsy found herself taking and developing pictures from a young age.
 The smell of developer takes her back to a very specific place and time.